annacuomo/Anna_PostDoc_notebooks/Resources/papers.md

 * [Reconciling the analysis of IBD and IBS in complex trait studies](https://www.nature.com/articles/nrg2865)

 ### GWAS / eQTL / function

+* [The Power of Single-Cell RNA Sequencing in eQTL Discovery](https://www.mdpi.com/2073-4425/13/3/502).
+Maleeha Maria, Negar Pouyanfar, Tiit Örd and Minna U. Kaikkonen, Genes, 2022.
+* [Where Are the Disease-Associated eQTLs?](https://www.cell.com/trends/genetics/fulltext/S0168-9525(20)30209-2).
+Benjamin D. Umans, Alexis Battle and Yoav Gilad, Trends in Genetics, 2021.
 * [From GWAS to Function: Using Functional Genomics to Identify the Mechanisms Underlying Complex Diseases](https://www.frontiersin.org/articles/10.3389/fgene.2020.00424/full).
 Eddie Cano-Gamez and Gosia Trynka, Frontiers in Genetics, 2020.
 * [From variant to function in human disease genetics](https://www.science.org/doi/10.1126/science.abi8207).
 Tuli Lappalainen and Daniel G. MacArthur, Science, 2021.
-* [Where Are the Disease-Associated eQTLs?](https://www.cell.com/trends/genetics/fulltext/S0168-9525(20)30209-2).
-Benjamin D. Umans, Alexis Battle and Yoav Gilad, Trends in Genetics, 2021.

 ## Random collection of cool papers I want to read